Florentin Seillière: Career

 In 1811 François de Wendel signed two bonds of 120,000 and 180,000 from Seillière in order to buy the Moyeuvre foundry from Marin.

 Florentin's son Nicolas created a branch of the bank in Paris in 1798, and specialized in recovering public debts held by companies supplying the army.

 Florentin's other son François-Alexandre joined his brother in Paris in 1805, and in 1808 founded a bank at the Rue Le Peletier in the 9th arrondissement.

 François-Alexandre was an entrepreneur more than a banker, and became very involved in the textile industry.

 Florentin's granddaughter became countess of Sommariva.

 Florentin Seillière was a member of the electoral council of the Meuse and a knight of the Legion of Honour.

 He was created a baron of the Empire in January 1814 on promise of institution of majorat.

-He was confirmed as baron by letters patent of King Louis XVIII of France in 1815.
+He was confirmed as baron by letters patent of King Louis XVIII in 1815.

 His title was made hereditary in the form of majorat in 1817.

 He died on 4 February 1825 at the age of 80.

 He left a fortune of 5.5 million francs.